BNDPraveen/namaste-react/README.md

 - **app.js**: The JavaScript file where the React code is written and bundled using Parcel.

 ### Dependencies
-- **React and ReactDOM**: Core libraries for building user interfaces in React.
+- **react and react-dom**: Core libraries for building user interfaces in React.
-- **Parcel**: A fast, zero-configuration web application bundler.
+- **parcel**: A fast, zero-configuration web application bundler.

 ## Getting Started